Announcing an “all-in” 36% APR cap and a substantial reduction in legal collections

 Historically, we have used the small claims legal process as a mechanism of last resort to get the small minority of our customers who have fallen behind in their payments and not answered our calls, letters, texts or emails for several months to reengage with us.
 In 2019, we disclosed that over the prior five years we have filed a small claims case on less than 6% of all the loans we have originated, and pursued a case to judgement in only about 2%.
 Put another way, in about two-thirds of the cases we’ve filed over the past five years, we chose to dismiss the suit because we were successful in reengaging with our customers, understanding their situation and getting them onto a plan they could afford.
 If a customer was unemployed and could not repay us, we also did not proceed with the case.
 Still, as we have grown, we’ve recently realized that 6% percent has become a big number, making us the largest filer of small claims in California and Texas.
 This is a position that does not reflect our objectives as a mission-driven company.

 That is why, effective immediately, we are dismissing all pending cases, suspending all new filings and committing to reduce our future filings by more than 60% from current levels.

-As we continue to provide affordable unsecured loans for low-to-moderate income communities, legal collections remains necessary, but we are committing to the development of new tools and approaches that better reflect who we are and are more consistent with the relationships of trust and respect we have built with our customers.
+As we continue to provide affordable unsecured loans, legal collections remains necessary, but we are committing to the development of new tools and approaches that better reflect who we are and are more consistent with the relationships of trust and respect we have built with our customers.